Brigitte Bardot & the Scandal That Made Saint-Tropez Famous

 Sadly, Brigitte Bardot has had a tumultuous personal life of failed marriages, depression, and suicide attempts.
-She hated the limelight and, after being mobbed by fans whenever shopping in a St Tropez, she stepped back from the public eye at the height of her career, no longer wanting to famous.
+She hated the limelight and, after being mobbed by fans whenever shopping in a St Tropez, she stepped back from the public eye at the height of her career, no longer wanting to be famous.
 Despite that, Bardot is still an icon today.

-Her parents had already a house in St Tropez, and in 1958 Brigitte Bardot bought an estate adjoining farm where she still lives today: the Madrague.
+Her parents had a house in St Tropez, and in 1958 Brigitte Bardot bought an estate adjoining farm where she still lives today: the Madrague.
 Since then she became a relative recluse, only coming out to speak for animal rights.

-Bardot is rarely spotted in Saint Tropez these days, but many celebrities have taken her place, enjoying wild, champagne-spraying parties and sunbathing on the beach where a young Brigitte Bardot once posed for the cameras and changed the Riviera forever.
+Although she still lives here, Bardot is rarely spotted in Saint Tropez these days, but many celebrities have taken her place, enjoying wild, champagne-spraying parties and sunbathing on the beach where a young Brigitte Bardot once posed for the cameras and changed the Riviera forever.